Education and what you should expect for your child with hearing loss

 - check information has been heard and understood - ask them to repeat the information; don’t just ask if they have understood

 - give additional time for deaf children to look and listen.
-Deaf children can not look at the person talking and at the thing they are talking about at the same time like hearing children can.
+Deaf children can not look at the person talking and at the thing they are talking about at the same time, unlike hearing children.
 They need time to keep up.
 This makes listening and concentrating very tiring – regardless of age.
 Following in group reading is particularly difficult

 - write all homework and tasks on the board well before the end of the lesson.
 Deaf children often get very confused and upset about homework.
 This is often because they cannot hear a verbal explanation at the end of the lesson while it is noisy and everyone is packing away.
 Homework must be written on the board and everyone’s attention drawn to it